Collaboration. Additional Horsepower to Our Finance Engines

 Have you ever struggled to unsuccessfully solve a vexing problem alone but a solution appears within 15 minutes of discussing it with a colleague.
 That is the power of collaboration.

 This happened to me in mid-March.
-I was struggling to determine how we could help our Member Scholars address key issues they would be facing due to the Covid 19 pandemic.
-While wrestling with these issues for a couple of days, I joined a video call with a group of trusted advisors I work with.
-I mentioned my concerns to the group and one of my colleagues quickly asked why I wasn’t simply using my experience as a CFO, the CFO.University platform we had built and my love for teaching to help finance chiefs lead their teams and businesses out of the crisis many were facing.
+We were struggling to determine how we could help our Member Scholars address key issues they would be facing due to the Covid 19 pandemic.
+While wrestling with these issues for a couple of days, we joined a video call with a group of trusted advisors we work with.
+We mentioned our concerns to the group and one of our colleagues quickly asked why we weren’t simply using Steve’s experience as a CFO, the CFO.University platform we had built and our love for teaching finance chiefs how to lead their teams and businesses out of the crisis many were facing.

 The word “collaborate” itself includes many words that will help us create positive momentum.
 Highlight these words and it’s easy to see why “collaborate” holds so much power when it comes to enabling our future success.